MicrochipTech/unicens/README.md

 library that can be integrated into a bare-metal/mainloop-architecture as well as into any operating system.
 <br><br>
-UNICENS allows to startup and configure a MOST&reg; Network from one central node.
+UNICENS allows to startup and configure an INICnet&trade; technology Network from one central node.
 This means that only one node within the network must run UNICENS.
 It is able to configure the shared Ethernet bandwidth and establishes the dedicated audio and video channels without the necessity of an application interaction.